Wahlburgers: History

-Wahlburgers opened their first location in the Upper East Side of Manhattan with a franchisee in May 2017.
+Wahlburgers opened their first location on the Upper East Side of Manhattan with a franchisee in May 2017.
 In October 2018, the restaurant was closed by the New York City Department of Health for failing to comply with health code regulations.
 The restaurant was permanently closed the next month.
-Another franchise location planned for Times Square never opened after two years of renting a location, and a third location at Coney Island has operated only seasonally in 2017 and 2018, staying open only for the busiest summer season.
+A Coney Island location operated seasonally in 2017 and 2018.
 In December 2017, two Wahlburgers restaurants opened in Los Angeles.
 Prior to the opening, part owner Mark Wahlberg applied to have assault crimes on his record pardoned; in his application he stated that his primary reason for seeking the pardon was to pursue a concessionaire's license in California as part of his effort to bring Wahlburgers to the state.
 He later dropped the application.

 Prior on May 22, 2018, Wahlburgers opened a location in the Mall of America in Bloomington, Minnesota, the first of 26 restaurants planned as part of a franchising deal with grocery chain Hy-Vee that will also bring Wahlburgers entrées and drinks to some Hy-Vee in-store restaurants.
-On September 25, 2018, Wahlburgers opened in Olathe, Kansas to a large crowd with a surprise visit from Paul Wahlberg.
+On September 25, 2018, Wahlburgers opened in Olathe, Kansas, to a large crowd with a surprise visit from Paul Wahlberg.

 In April 2018, Wahlburgers agreed to market their fresh Angus brisket, chuck, and short rib blend hamburger patties in supermarkets.
 ARKK Food will distribute the burgers in more than 1,300 stores, including Shaw's.
 In June 2018, the company announced CEO Rick Vanzura would be leaving the chain.
 He was succeeded by John Fuller who was previously CEO at Johnny Rockets and the Coffee Bean & Tea Leaf.

 In May 2019, Wahlburgers opened a restaurant in Covent Garden, London, its first location in the United Kingdom.
 The company was planning to open 15 restaurants over five years in London and other cities.
 In mid-2020, the company permanently closed the Covent Garden restaurant, citing the financial impact of the COVID-19 pandemic and the store's location as the reasons for the closure.
 In January 2020, the first Wahlburgers in Germany opened at Ramstein Air Base.
-That location closed on 28 December 2022.
-On 17 February 2022 Wahlburgers opened their first store in Australia in Sydney.
+That location closed on December 28, 2022.
+On February 17, 2022, Wahlburgers opened their first store in Australia in Sydney.
+A Wahlburgers in Surfers Paradise, Queensland opened in Australia in late 2022.